bradbase/flyingkoala/docs/worked_example_timeseries.rst

 .. image:: /images/addin_excel_file_name.png
   :width: 400
-  :alt: Addin menu excel file name
+  :alt: Add-in menu excel file name

 For doing some time series transformation you would have a module that would look like this:

   .. code-block:: Python